morningspace/kubemacro/docs/getting-started.md

 -->
 ### Install a macro

 After install KubeMacro, you need to install specific macro to complete Kubernetes routine tasks.
 By default, there is no macro pre-bundled with KubeMacro.
-By visiting [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), a website that hosts awesome macros shared by other developers, you can explore these macros and install any one as you like.
-To learn more on this, please read [KubeMacro Hub](kubeMacro-hub.md).
-Certainly you can contribute your own macro to the hub as well.
-To learn more on how to contribute, please read [Contributing](contributing.md).
+By visiting [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), a website that hosts awesome macros shared by other people, you can explore these macros and install any one as you like.
+To learn more on KubeMacro Hub, please read [Using KubeMacro Hub](using-kubemacro-hub.md).

+Certainly you can write your own macro and contribute to KubeMacro Hub as well.
+To learn how to write your own macro, please read [Writing a Macro](writing-a-macro.md).
+To learn how to contribute, please read the [Contributing](contributing.md) guidance.

 Here are some recommanded macros that you can start with: